EMilborn/Ein-Bagel/README.txt

     F to fill
-      	Turns all connected tiles of the same color (as the one under the cursor) to the brush color
+      	Turns all connected tiles of the same color (as the one under the cursor) to the brush color Will only fill those that are orthagonally adjacent (ie not diagonally)

+    G to grow
+        Similiar to fill except that it fills diagonally and orthagonally

     B to change the size and shape of your brush
         0-9 to change the radius of the brush
 	C to use a circle brush
 	S to use a square brush

+    SPACE to exit the program
+        you will probably want to exit raw mode when done using this program to do this type stty -raw or stty cooked